 What should I discuss with my healthcare provider before taking emtricitabine and tenofovir (Truvada)?

 You should not take this medication if you are allergic to emtricitabine (Emtriva) or tenofovir (Viread).
-Do not take this medication with other medicines that also contain emtricitabine or tenofovir (Atripla, Emtriva, Viread), or lamivudine (Combivir, Epivir, Epzicom, or Trizivir).
+Do not take emtricitabine and tenofovir if you also take other medicines that contain emtricitabine, tenofovir, lamivudine, or adefovir (this includes Atripla, Combivir, Complera, Emtriva, Epivir, Epzicom, Hepsera, Trizivir, and Viread).

 - liver or kidney disease;

 - if you also have hepatitis B infection.

 Some people develop a life-threatening condition called lactic acidosis while taking emtricitabine and tenofovir.
 You may be more likely to develop lactic acidosis if you are overweight or have liver disease, if you are a woman, or if you have taken HIV or AIDS medications for a long time.
 Talk with your doctor about your individual risk.

 FDA pregnancy category B. Emtricitabine and tenofovir is not expected to be harmful to an unborn baby.
 However, HIV can be passed to your baby if you are not properly treated during pregnancy.
 Take all of your HIV medicines as directed to control your infection.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.